 Providing a seamless customer experience

 CRM software can help by synchronizing customer communications among business units.
 Sales, marketing and customer service can all get on the same page.
-It’s a system of record for touch points throughout the customer lifecycle.
-With CRM tools companies can track, automate, analyze and optimize customer interactions.
-At the core is a database of contact information and interaction history for each individual customer.
+It acts as a system of record for contacts and accounts throughout the customer lifecycle.
+With CRM tools companies can track, automate, analyze, and optimize customer interactions.
+At its core, a CRM is a database of contact information and interaction history for each individual contact.

-Customer Relationship Management Features and Capabilities
+Customer Relationship Management Software Features

 In general, customer relationship management technology provides the following sets of capabilities: